 Membership in the Group is open to all qualified New Jersey school districts and/or educational institutions as determined by the Group's Trustees.
-The Boards may apply for membership by resolution of their respective Boards of Education/Trustees.
-All applicants to the Group must also include a letter certifying that the school district has never defaulted on a claim, and has not been canceled for non-payment of insurance premiums for a period of at least two (2) years prior to the date of application.
+The school district's and/or educational institution's Board may apply for membership by resolution.
+All applicants to the Group must also include a letter certifying that the school district has never defaulted on a claim and has not been canceled for non-payment of insurance premiums for a period of at least two (2) years prior to the date of application.
 This certification must also be included in the Members Resolution of Participation.
 The Trustees may approve qualified applicants by majority vote.